Murdalay/bem-core/common.docs/reference/reference.en.md

 <a name="bringing_input"></a>

-#### Converting the Input Data into the View-Oriented Format
+#### Converting the Input Data into the View-oriented Format

 ##### Problem

-One needs to form an input BEM-tree for a news feed page (a list of posts with information about the author) which will be easy to handle in terms of BEMHTML templates.
+One needs to form an input BEM-tree for a news feed page (a list of posts with information about the author) which will be easy to handle in terms of the BEMHTML templates.
 This tree should be view-oriented, i.e. set and order of the BEM-entities should correspond to set and order of the DOM-nodes of an output HTML.

 ##### Solution